MoxyFoxy/odin-sprawl/README.md

 sprawl(&slice, 5, 6, 10)
 ```

-## create
+## create_slice
-`create` is another huge core part of the library.
+`create_slice` is another huge core part of the library.
 This procedure allows you to create an n-dimensional slice.
 It's called as if you were making a normal slice, except with lengths!

 This is not under a procedure group.